 a.
-A regatta must declare, with the draw, the regime for weighingin with regard to the events a competitor may be competing in.
+A regatta must declare, with the draw, the regime for weighingin with regard to the events a competitor may be competing in and must confirm arrangements for the issue of weight certificates.

 Competitors shall be weighed-in each day not less than one hour and not more than two hours before the scheduled start time of the first race that day of the event in which they are entered.
 Competitors need not weigh-in on a day on which they are not racing (see 3-3-1e).